InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 ## Project A: Artificial Phenomenology from Agent-Networks

-**Summary**: Mathematize the constitutional elements and formal properties that underlie possible forms of interface consciousness.
+**Summary**: Mathematize the constitutional elements and formal properties that underlie interface consciousness.
 Simulate and mathematically model RS as agent-networks whose collective dynamics can be captured by data structures[^1] that resemble embodiments, spacetime, and selves.
-Use category theory to bridge our AI implementation with phenomenological theory, drawing from the program of “mathematized phenomenology,” incorporating Husserlian/Heideggerian themes.
+Use category theory to bridge our AI implementation with phenomenological theory, drawing from “mathematized phenomenology,” incorporating Husserlian/Heideggerian themes.

 [^1]: "Data structures" should be understood as formal patterns or organizational schemes that identify an agent perceives and interacts with the network.